Preventing moulds can save a lot of money and time.

 9. Keep mould off household plants.

 They’re beautiful and help keep your indoor air clean — and mould loves them.
 The moist soil in indoor plants is a perfect breeding ground for mould, which may then spread to other areas of your house.
 Instead of getting rid of your plants, try adding a bit of Taheebo tea to the water you give to your houseplants.
 The oil of this tree, which withstands fungi even in rain forests, helps hinder mould growth in plant soil and can be found at natural food stores.

 Finally, educate yourself on your region’s climate and how it responds to moisture.
 We have large number of clients from Mildura, Brisbane, Melbourne, Perth and Newcastle.
 There is no one-size-fits-all solution when it comes to mould prevention.
 Knowing what works for your climate and your home is an important first step.
-You may also need a professional help for mould removal in case of very massive mould growth.
+You may also need a professional help for best mould treatment in case of very massive mould growth.